jirilebl/quickpres/README.md

 For a demo output see the [pres.html](https://jirilebl.github.io/quickpres/pres.html) file.

-I am teaching with this currently (Fall 2020) and so capability and sometimes syntax might change a bit from day to day, though I don't really expect it to change much, I do want it to be able to read older presentations I've done.
-If you want to use this you might want to just want to fix at a specific version unless you plan on tracking the changes to syntax.

 ## Some more hacky scripts

 The `runinfirefox.sh` is a very simple script that when passed the name without